Day 3 (38km, 554m)

 He laughs, they laugh.
 And that makes me want to stay even more.
 Have a beer, a natter, a bit of banter.
 Talk football, walking, Scotland.
 They seem like a really chilled bunch.
 But after the extended stop it is better to keep going.
-The party was one of those parties where one beer would lead to three or four more … you wouldn’t be able to leave after just a beer … nice thought, but not this day – sadly.
+The party was one of those where one beer would lead to three or four more … you would not be allowed to leave after just one beer … it is a tempting proposition, but not this day – sadly.
 Besides this is a dry crossing – no beer until Montrose.

-At another point, on an uppy part of the road where there is a steep climb and turn to the left behind a thin veil of trees, a loud conversation between two men on a speed boat in the water below.
-One guy sounds like he owns the boat and is boasting and showing off to the other chap.
-It is a deal here, a £100,000 there “you know what I mean, Gordon?” kind of conversation.
-They are faffing about with the motor boat and revving it up and getting all middle-class macho men.
+At another point, on a part of the road where there is a steep climb and turn to the left behind a thin veil of trees, a loud conversation between two men on a speed boat in the water below is overheard.
+One guy sounds as if he owns the boat and is boasting and showing off to the other chap.
+His talk is of a deal here, a £100,000 there “you know what I mean, Gordon?” kind of conversation.
+They are faffing about with the motor boat, revving it up and getting all middle-class macho men.
 Leave me out of it, just passing through.

 A car that belongs to a couple that were passed near their wild campsite at Rubha Giubhais – shortly after Murlaggan – flies past.
 The woman is driving, she would have seen me wave in the rear-view mirror after stepping to one side.
 They are wondering: “Who the hell are you?”
-But she waves.
+She waves back regardless.
 Friendly.
-You feel guilty because she had left their tent backwards in her none-too-functional underwear and gave me an eyeful of her nether regions, unbeknownst to her.
-Looking on from the roadside it had felt like an invasion of her privacy.
-But she did not know that.
-They had not spotted me, wandering past.
-If there had been a theme tune for that moment, it would have been The Waterboys and The Whole of the Moon.
-And it was possible to confirm that she had no ticks.
+You feel guilty because she had left their tent backwards in her none-too-functional underwear and gave me an eyeful of her nether regions, although she did not realise it.
+Looking on from the roadside it had felt like an invasion of her privacy, even though, after they had both emerged, they had not spotted me.
+At least it was possible to confirm that she had no ticks.

-The road slowly makes its way to the head of the loch and the dam, a couple of miles before Clunes.
-Window shopping for campsites, they seem few and far between along Loch Arkaig.
-It is full of the private plots, with permanent caravans in situ and many have wood sheds and car parking with a hard surface; flower gardens and all the paraphernalia of a long-term stay around them.
-But nothing much for wild camping.
+The road veers away from the water nearing a dam at the head of the loch, a couple of miles before Clunes.
+Window shopping for campsites, they seem few and far between.
+Loch Arkaig is full of the private plots, with permanent caravans in situ and many have wood sheds and car parking with a hard surface; flower gardens and all the paraphernalia of long-term accommodation around them, but nothing much for wild campers.

-The best possibility would be a picnic area (NN120911) where a Natural Scotland information board informs those that care to read their sign about the wonderful butterflies in the area: chequered skippers, pearl-bordered fritillary, large heath and Scotch argus.
-There are dragonflies, dippers, chats and flycatchers in the area, with the possibility of otters, pine martens, golden eagles and ospreys.
+The best chance of a pitch would be a picnic area (NN120911) where a Natural Scotland information board informs those people that care to look about the wonderful butterflies in the area: chequered skippers, pearl-bordered fritillary, large heath and Scotch argus.
+There are dragonflies, dippers, chats and flycatchers round here, with the possibility of otters, pine martens, golden eagles and ospreys.
 Fantastic.
-But what happened, why is there no mention of sea eagles?
-They have gone out of fashion since up the road.
-Sea eagles could do us all a favour and kill a few cuckoos, bolster their public profile and increase their popularity with the walking public.

 Between Ardechive and Achnasaul from a rocky beach the view extends back down the length of Arkaig.
 Hills and heights either side of the water, and clouds allowing only short glimpses of intense sunshine and blue sky.
 The demarcation between water and hills fades and fudges in the distance.
-On the shore, bits and pieces of trees and logs have washed up and been dried.
-There is a thin layer of vegetation where the water from the loch has not reached for some while.
-Along the shore, about 300 yards away, a golden retriever wades into the loch, oblivious to the cold wind sweeping off the water.
+On the shore, pieces of trees and logs have been washed up and dried.
+A thin layer of vegetation covers the area where the water has not reached for some while.
+Along the shore, a golden retriever wades into the loch, oblivious to the cold sweeping from the water.

-Approaching Achnasaul, the road moves away from the loch’s edge and the stiff cooling breeze, a blast of sunshine and more still air sap the strength as the temperature jumps.
-Gorse bushes and other vegetation take the sting out of the breeze.
+Nearing Achnasaul, away from the stiff cooling breeze off the loch, a blast of sunshine and still air sap the strength as the temperature jumps.
+Gorse bushes and trees hold in the heat.

-At Achnasaul the road, still single-track after about ten miles, crosses a small bridge, and edges onto a sneaky, sharp pull up a short, severe hill.
+At Achnasaul the road, still a single track after about ten miles, crosses a small bridge, and edges onto a sneaky, sharp pull up a short, severe hill.
 Three walkers have been ahead of me for the past 15 minutes – but not the greys and blacks walker.
-Slowly, ever so slowly we are getting nearer.
-They disappear from sight.
+Slowly, ever so slowly, we are getting nearer to each other.
+They disappear from view.

 A chap who runs a salmon farm on the loch stops to say hello.
-He knows all about the event from its earliest days as the Ultimate Challenge and talks of it fondly.
+He knows all about the challenge from its earliest days as the Ultimate Challenge and talks of it fondly.
 He is very encouraging and friendly, a good craic.
 Reading between the lines of the conversation he is saying challengers, in general, respect the land more than other people that visit the area.
 The rubbish abandoned at Rubha Cheanna Mhuir springs to mind.
 We talk about the beauty of the area, and what a glorious place it is to work – for him.

 “Ach, you’ll be fine, you’ll make it, just keep going.”

-Farewells are said and just moments later a motorist approaches, coming from behind, engine revving, gears crunching.
-Further away than thought, but nearer because of the loudness of the crunching makes me think the car is nearer than it is.
-He or she is driving a new car, which is worrying for the car.
-On another steep short rise the car is behind me, driving slowly.
-It is polite to step to one side on the approach to an incline to allow a vehicle to pass.
-In truth it is a sensible move to dodge out of the way given the gear crunching, but the car/hatchback vehicle thing stops in the middle of the road on an incline.
+Farewells are said and minutes later a motorist approaches from behind, engine revving, gears crunching.
+The loudness of the crunching makes me think the car is nearer than it is.
+He or she is driving a new vehicle, which is worrying for the gearbox.
+On another steep short rise in the road the car is behind, driving slowly and after stepping to one side to give it room to pass the car stops in the middle of the road on an incline.

-“Och, there we are.
+“Ach, there we are.
 It’s no my car, it’s ma husband’s.
 I cannae get used tae it.”
-It is a new car.

-But oh joy, this is not Ma McBaker, this is a saviour.
-This lady is offering bottled water – and without a hint of irony, bottles of Scottish spring water – that were placed in the back of the vehicle probably at Morrison’s in Fort William.
+Joy of joys, this is not Ma McBarker, this is a saviour.
+This lady is offering bottled water – and without a hint of irony, bottles of Scottish spring water – that have at some point been placed in the back of the vehicle at Morrison’s in Fort William.